Jalen McDaniels: Personal life

 McDaniels's brother, Jaden McDaniels, is a professional basketball player for the Minnesota Timberwolves.
 He was the number one prospect in the state of Washington, the 6th best prospect in the nation, and a McDonald's All-American.
-Jalen played one season for San Diego State before turning professional.
+Jalen played two seasons for San Diego State before turning professional.
 McDaniels is the cousin of former NBA player Juwan Howard.

 Sexual offense allegations

 In 2019, McDaniels was charged with two civil suits alleging that three years prior, as a 17-year-old high school student, he secretly filmed an 18-year-old girl engaging in sexual acts with him on multiple occasions, and in another instance hid in a closet and filmed a 17-year-old girl engaging in sexual acts with his teammate, both without the girls’ knowledge and consent.
 He allegedly then shared these recordings among the basketball team via group chat.
 Both girls claim to have suffered severe bullying and emotional trauma from other students because of the shared recordings, with both later dropping out of school and attempting suicide.
 In 2019, McDaniels admitted in court to non-consensually recording the sexual acts and sharing these recordings, issued an apology, and did not face further known consequences.